thib1984/ytdlmusic/README.md

 - I get an error about ``_requesthandler.py line 22`` when I try to use ytdlmusic

 Sorry...
-You should update python to 3.6 version or more. youtube-search-python doesn't seems to be compatible with python 3.5 or less. from version 0.6.1, the ytdlmusic package checks the python version during the installation process.
+You should update Python to 3.6 version or more. youtube-search-python doesn't seems to be compatible with Python 3.5 or less.
+Now, ytdlmusic package checks the Python version during the installation process.

 - What are the compatibilities with Python, pip, youtube-dl and youtube-search-python?